MirrorNetworking/Mirror/doc/Guides/DevServer/gcloud/index.md

 ### View log files

-If you use the `-logfile ~/path/to/log.log` argument when starting your game server then logs will be written there instead of to the terminal so using `screen -r` wont be helpful unless you want to stop your game.
+You can use the `-logfile ~/path/to/log.log` argument for Unity when starting your game server.
+This will cause the logs to be written to a file instead of to the terminal.
+This will means recent logs wont show up in `screen -r`.

 - you can use the `tail` command to view the the end of the log file